arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 Arduino provides this tool for free for any Portenta X8 user to enable offline secure updates to all devices, even if those devices are not connected to any FoundriesFactory.

-After the update process is finalized, your Portenta X8 will start running the latest OS release immediately.
+After the update process has finished, your Portenta X8 will start running the latest OS release immediately.

+***If your Portenta X8 has the _OS release V.399_ and you have a carrier compatible with Portenta X8 (like Portenta Breakout).
+In that case, we recommend you update it to the latest image release by going to [flashing with `uuu tool`](#update-using-uuu-tool) section and follow the instructions found within the dedicated tutorial here: [__How To Flash Your Portenta X8__](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing).***

 ### Update Through Out-Of-The-Box Experience